Posey (18CH281)

 mid-16th-century portrait of an English woman, but it is unclear if the

-button recovered from the Posey site was used as a clothing fastener.
+button recovered from the Posey site was used by the site's occupants as a

 Bone artifacts include fragments of a bone comb and a bone needle fragment.